Observability of Hypergraphs: OBSERVABILITY COMPUTATION FOR UNIFORM HYPERGRAPHS

-where, we have used $r=n$ as per Remark \ref{remrn}. \begin{remark} For the case $k=2$, the hypergraph reduces to a graph with adjacency matrix $\textsf{A}$.
-In that case the hypergraph dynamics (\ref{eq:hypdyn1}) becomes linear, and $\mathcal{O}$ reduces to the Kalman observability matrix as expected. \end{remark}
+\begin{remark} For the case $k=2$, the hypergraph reduces to a graph with adjacency matrix $\textsf{A}$ and linear dynamics.
+Then, $\mathcal{O}(\xv)$ reduces to the Kalman observability matrix, and our observability test is equivalent to the famous Kalman-rank condition. \end{remark}